-Stakeholder and public acceptance of Commission decisions are critical to our ultimate success.
+Stakeholder and public acceptance of Commission actions are critical to our ultimate success.
 For the Commission to be effective, these groups must have a clear understanding of our mission, vision, and decision-making processes.
 The goal seeks to do so through expanded outreach and education efforts about Commission programs, decision-making processes, and its management successes and challenges.
-It aims to engage stakeholders in the process of fisheries management, and promote the activities and accomplishments of the Commission.
+It aims to engage stakeholders in the process of fisheries management and promote the activities and accomplishments of the Commission and its member states.
 Achieving the goal will increase stakeholder participation, understanding, and acceptance of Commission activities.